Search

 Narrative Point of View Case Studies

-To help you understand perspective, Margaret Atwood takes a look at her own works: Alias Grace and The Handmaid’s Tale, and how she wrote them.
+To help you understand perspective, Margaret Atwood looks at her works: Alias Grace and The Handmaid’s Tale, and how she wrote them.

 She explains why she wrote The Handmaid’s Tale in first-person, while Alias Grace has multiple points of view.